Documentation Options

 Add a footer to each page showing the document name and generation date.
 Helps identify printed pages.

 Add page numbers in "Page X of Y" format.
-Requires pagination to be enabled.
-Useful for printed documents.
+Useful for printed documents and auditor reviews.

 Put each rule on its own page.
 Makes it easier to reference specific rules when printed, but creates a longer document.